 When information is complete and not compliant

-Correction notice to PCO - _msgCorrectionPCO
+Correction notice to PCO - _msgCorrectionPCO (не вся инфо подтягивается с сайта)

+Ethical Med Tech - Conference Vetting System – Correction Notice – Public Title

 To whom it may concern,

 We refer to the submission relating to <<ref. number>>-<<Conference name>> on <<conference start date>> in <<city>>, <<country>> (the “Conference”).

-A Eucomed member has requested that we provide them with our decision as to whether or not the Conference is compliant with the Eucomed Code of Ethical Business Practice.
-This is to inform you that following our assessment we have come to the temporary determination that the Conference is: NOT COMPLIANT
+This is to inform you that following our assessment we have come to the provisional determination that the Conference is: NOT COMPLIANT

 subject to the following:

+<< The following highlighted content is subject to change on a case to case basis>><<<<<<<<<<нет

+Hospitality - Spouses, partners, family and guests may not participate to hospitality sessions (coffee breaks, meals)<<<<<<<<<<<нет

-In rendering this temporary determination, we have relied on the documents and information which have been provided to us.
+In rendering this provisional determination, we have relied on the documents and information which have been provided to us.

 We have not independently verified the accuracy of that information or of those documents nor have we determined whether they are up-to-date.

-In making our assessment, the following items were identified as not being compliant:

-<< The following highlighted content is subject to change on a case to case basis>>

-Hospitality - Spouses, partners, family and guests may not participate to hospitality sessions (coffee breaks, meals)

 Please note that we allow a 10 calendar day window from the date of this letter for conference organizers to take corrective measures regarding non-compliant matters relating to their conferences.
-In this regard, we invite you to send to me by email within that time period documentation which clearly shows that appropriate corrective action has been taken to make the Conference compliant with the Eucomed Code of Ethical Business Practice.
+In this regard, we invite you to send by email within that time period documentation which clearly shows that appropriate corrective action has been taken to make the Conference compliant with the Eucomed Code of Ethical Business Practice.

 If we do not receive that documentation by the end of business on <<deadline date>>, we will issue a final non-compliant decision for the Conference that will be posted on www.ethicalmedtech.eu.